As I was sleeping one night, a

 veil that hid her face.
 I could only see her eyes.
 Her eyes were

-with tears.
+sad and filled with tears.
 I watched as she knelt down, cupped her

 hands together, and picked up a handful of ashes.
 She then